CF7 Skins Visual Editor

-This means you’re already starting at an advantage when you want to style your form.
-Styling boxes (and boxes within other boxes) is comparatively easy within CSS and generally offers consistent presentation across different browsers.
+If you want to style your form with custom CSS, our CF7 Skins templates give you a big head-start advantage.
+Styling boxes (and boxes within other boxes) is comparatively easy and generally offers consistent presentation across different browsers.

 CF7 Skins has found that for both simple and complex forms, using fieldsets, legends, and lists means:

-- Consistentcy in styling via CSS across browsers is more easily maintained
+- Consistency in custom CSS styling across browsers is more easily maintained.

-- The Contact Form 7 form tags are normally less cluttered
+- The Contact Form 7 form tags are visually less cluttered.

 - It’s generally easier to look at and think “I could tweak this.”

-HTML already has fieldsets and labels, so why not use them?
+HTML already has fieldsets and legends.
 They were added to the range of standard HTML form elements in the HTML 4.1 specification to make it easier for users to understand forms while simultaneously improving accessibility.